jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 ___

-`Nutanix Calm` would be leveraged to deploy a dedicated Karbon Production Cluster with the Nutanix CSI Driver, and subsequently deploy the MongoDB Enterprise Operator as a means to configure MongoDB custom resources - such as MongoDB, OpsManager and Users overall.
+`Nutanix Calm` would be leveraged to deploy a dedicated `Nutanix Karbon Production Cluster` with the `Nutanix CSI Driver`, and subsequently deploy the MongoDB Enterprise Operator as a means to configure MongoDB custom resources - such as MongoDB, OpsManager and Users overall.

 The `MongoDB Enterprise Operator` enables easy deploy of the following applications into Kubernetes clusters: